 Depending on when you were born, your retirement age will be between 65 and 67.
-Your retirement age is the age when Social Security Disability stops.
-Once these disability benefits stop, they then get converted into Social Security retirement income.
+So at what age does SSDI stop?
+Your retirement age is the age when Social Security Disability stops and is then converted into Social Security retirement income.

 Generally speaking, the Social Security Administration (SSA) does not provide disability income and retirement income to the same person at the same time.
 This applies if your benefits do not stop for other reasons, such as earning a certain amount of income or recovering from your disability.